 In fact, the website Psychology Today has rated cortisol-AKA as “Public Enemy No. 1”.
 Cortisol levels are related to decreased immune function, increased weight gain, heart disease, and higher blood pressure and cholesterol.

 Spending time in the wild seems to reduce cortisol.
 In a Dutch study, participants had a stressful activity to perform.
-After completing it, they split the group in two.
+After completing it, they split the group into two.

-One group was tasked with reading indoors and the other with gardening outdoors.
+One group was tasked with reading books indoors and the other with gardening activities outdoors.

-Not only were the gardeners in a better mood once their task was completed, but they also had lower levels of cortisol.
+Not only were the gardeners in a better mood once they completed their task, but they also had lower levels of cortisol.

 If you want to know more about cortisol, I also recommend this article.

 5. Nature improves our immune system

 For decades, the Japanese have engaged in an activity called “forest bathing”, the practice of escaping into the forest to relax and recharge their batteries.